kubernetes/enhancements/keps/sig-api-machinery/3488-cel-admission-control/README.md

 Each `ValidatingAdmissionPolicy` resource contains a `spec.match` to declare what resources it validates.
 This field is required.

-- `spec.match` constraints which resources this policy can be applied to.
+- `spec.match` constrains which resources this policy can be applied to.
 Policy configurations each have match rules with further narrow this constraint, but cannot expand it.
 This allows the CEL expressions to make safe assumptions.
   E.g. a CEL expression that is constrained to CREATES and UPDATES of resources